Picture of Saturn V Launch for Apollo 15 Mission

 (opens in new window).

-Rocket Physics — Energy Consumption For Rocket Moving At Constant Velocity
+Energy Consumption For Rocket Moving At Constant Velocity

-An interesting question related to rocket physics is, how much energy is used to power a rocket during its flight?
+An interesting question to ask is, how much energy is used to power a rocket during its flight?
 One way to answer that is to consider the energy use of a rocket moving at constant velocity, such as through the air.
 Now, in order for the rocket to move at constant velocity the sum of the forces acting on it must equal zero.
 For purposes of simplicity let's assume the rocket is traveling horizontally against the force of air resistance (drag), and where gravity has no component in the direction of motion.
 The figure below illustrates this schematically.

 The thrust force T